Amateur Radio Station WJ1B

 I am happy to QSL directly at my callbook address or via the Bureau.
 Return postage or SASEs are not required.
 I upload my logs to Logbook of the World and QRZ.com.

 I retired as Chief Operating Officer of the ARRL in 2016 where I was the Publisher of QST and QEX.
 The ARRL is the national association for Amateur Radio located in Newington, Connecticut.
 Since I retired, I have continued writing articles for both QST and NCJ.
+I currently work as a volunteer in the ARRL Lab.

 Prior to joining the ARRL in 2005, I worked in the cable television and broadcast industries.
 Here's my Resume.